 Group of researchers developed a newer group of antipsychotics in recent times that are often called as the second generation of antipsychotics or atypical antipsychotics.

 The side effects of these drugs do not cause the movement problems of the first generation medicines or typical antipsychotic drugs.
 However, they have their own set of side effects too.
 They are more likely to cause weight gain and other problems with metabolism, among other side effects.

 Schizophrenia treatments often include certain social measures that can help the patient improve their social and communication skills.
 Along with social training, Schizophrenia rehabilitation centres include individual counselling, group counselling to help the patient cope with the symptoms of schizophrenia.

 Often conducted with the help of social workers or NGOs, vocational rehabilitation aims to help patients develop skills that can help them maintain a regular job easily.

 In the path towards discovering a cure for schizophrenia, there are certain treatments that doctors are prescribing recently.
-These are food supplements besides the usual medicines.
+These include food supplements besides the usual medicines.
 Such supplements consist of vitamin treatment, fish oil supplements, glycine-enriched foods, and diet management.
 Cadabam’s is one of the best schizophrenia treatment centres in India where the expert medical team believes in using holistic approaches to treat a patient and help them deal with their daily life smoothly.
 By addressing all aspects of an individual’s health, physical and mental, it becomes much easier to manage and regulate mood.